-Sweden v Norway
+Haaland scores twice as Norway beat Sweden

 Post update

 Attempt missed.
-Leo Østigård (Norway) header from the left side of the six yard box misses to the left.
-Assisted by Erling Håland with a cross following a corner.
+Kristian Thorstvedt (Norway) header from the centre of the box is too high.
+Assisted by Martin Ødegaard with a cross following a corner.

 Post update